RomMj10/Skejul/README.md

 1. Use the add button to create new schedule elements
 2. Drag blocks to rearrange your schedule layout
-3. Double-click text blocks to edit content
+3. Right-click text blocks to edit content
 4. Use save/load functions to persist your work
 5. Use screenshot function to export your schedule as an image